Create a Killer Resume and Cover Letter

 1. Focus

 Focus means that you have identified something that you are interested in and have started going after it.
-If your aim is Med school, it will help if your application showed a certain affinity for science subjects.
+If your aim is Med school, it will help if your application shows a certain affinity for science subjects.
 Also, several advanced AP courses in chemistry and biology would help your case.
 Same with your resume.

 2. Motivation